 Even equipped with these rules, it can be tough to put them into play when your child is refusing to eat their greens.

 Having recently parented two toddlers, I know first-hand how confusing and frustrating the ups and downs of their dietary preferences can be.
-Some days toddlers may devour an entire head of broccoli, while others may look upon it with disdain.
-That leaves parents with two choices: fight against it or join the game and get creative—and perhaps a little sneaky, too.
+Some days toddlers may devour an entire head of broccoli, while on others, they look at it with total disgust.
+That leaves parents with two choices: Fight against it or join the game and get creative—and perhaps a little sneaky, too.
 I chose the latter and am sharing a few tried and tested recipes to help you incorporate greens into your toddler’s diet.

 - This 4 ingredient Spinach Mango Banana Green Smoothie may have leafy greens in it, but masked by bananas and sweet mangoes, your toddler won’t be the wiser.